FjallInvestmentResearch/EQKDocs/docs/source/feed.rst

 Federal Reserve (FRED)
 ***********************

-This is a macro only data feed which can be used to add external data-points for research purpuses.
-We also recommended its use in retriving
+This data feed uses :code:`requests` to wrap the Federal Reserve of St. Louis (FRED) API which can be used to retrieve an array of macroeconomic timeseries.
-US Treasury Yields and relevant timeseries.
-The API is provided by the Federal Reserve of St. Louis and while requiring an API KEY is has very high limits as it caters to academic use.
-Nontheless, the data is very valuable in this context too and the in-house wrapper using :code:`requests` was not too hard to build either.
-In order for users to achive good results in using this feed, they must use the FRED website to retrive the data :code:`id` you'd like to retrieve.
+The only operation supported by the package is a query for data which can be made by using the relevant timeseries id, as reported on the FRED database.

 * `Documentation <https://fred.stlouisfed.org/docs/api/fred/>`_